alexwlchan/alexwlchan.net/src/_posts/2023/2023-07-08-spy-for-spy.md

 It's a clever piece of writing that demands you pay attention, and if you do, that attention is richly rewarded.

 On a more personal note, I got to meet several of the people involved with the production over my various trips, and they were all incredibly nice.
-Lucy, Kieron, Amy, Olive, Nell, Tim, and others – everyone
+Lucy, Kieron, Amy, Olive, Nell, Tim, and others – everyone was so willing to chat after the show.
+The play fell in the middle of several stressful weeks at work, and it was nice to have something to offset that.

 {%
   picture